AsquaredWsquared/eleos-dev-env/README.md

 > git clone https://github.com/AsquaredWsquared/eleos-dev-env.git

-Now you have a local copy of the repository, go into your terminal and run the postgresql12_odoo.sh:
+Now you have a local copy of the repository, go into your terminal and run the postgresql12_odoo.sh script:

+> ./postgresql12_odoo.sh

+This script will take a few minutes to go off and install a Docker image from the Docker Hub and then start up a Docker container which has PostgreSQL 12 running in it.
+The script creates a super secure password for your local dev PostgreSQL database: mysecretpassword so probably not a good idea to use this in production!